bitcoin/bips/bip-0039/bip-0039-wordlists.md

 Rules 11 and 12 prevent the selection words that are not different enough.
 This makes each word more recognizable among others and less error prone.
 For example: the wordlist contains "atono", then "atomo" is rejected, but "atomico" is good.

 All the words have been manually selected and automatically checked against the rules.

+### Portuguese

+Credits: @brenorb

+1. Words can be uniquely determined typing the first 4 characters.
+2. No accents or special characters.
+3. No complex verb forms.
+4. No plural words, unless there's no singular form.
+5. No words with double spelling.
+6. No words with the exact sound of another word with different spelling.
+7. No offensive words.
+8. No words already used in other language mnemonic sets.
+9. The words which have not the same spelling in Brazil and in Portugal are excluded.